Idriz Batha

-Idriz 'Idi' Refik Batha (born 28 March 1992) is an Albanian professional footballer who plays as a central midfielder for Kategoria e parë club Flamurtari Vlorë.
+Idriz 'Idi' Refik Batha (born 28 March 1992) is an Albanian professional footballer who plays as a central midfielder.

 Club career

 Early career

 Born in the southern city of Gjirokastër, Batha moved to the capital Tirana as a child where he joined the Partizani academy before moving to the academy of local rivals Tirana in 2005.
 He would remain at Tirana's academy until 2011, which is when he moved back to Partizani and signed his first professional contract at the age of 19.
 Partizani had been relegated to Kategoria e Dytë, the third-tier of Albanian football which is where Batha made his senior debut on 2 October 2011 in a 1–0 over Bilisht Sport.
 He scored his first senior goals on 18 March 2012 against Albpetrol, scoring twice in the first half in the 2–0 win.
 Batha helped Partizani finish top of the Kategoria e Dytë Group B table and achieve promotion back to Kategoria e Parë, before losing 3–1 to Group A winners Tërbuni in the Championship Final.